Adult Education Survey (Eurostat)

-- Special note: Eurostat informs that for EUI researchers - it is necessary to use a non-institutional (non-EUI) personal email account for the creation of the EU Login.
+- Special note: Eurostat informs that for EUI members - it is necessary to use a non-institutional (non-EUI) personal email account for the creation of the EU Login.
 (It is not necessary for all members of a research team to create an EU login - only the person submitting the application)

 - Project applications are made using the online Microdata Access Workflow Tool

-- Write to [email protected] for (i) the Research Entity ID number and (ii) the description of the EUI's secure data environment
+- Write to [email protected] for (i) the Research Entity ID number and (ii) the description of the EUI's secure data environment and protocols

 - If the application is approved by Eurostat, the applicant should proceed as follows: